Genox Tablets (hormonal anticancer medicines)

 Genox is used to treat breast cancer.

-Genox contains the active ingredient tamoxifen, which works by blocking the actions of oestrogen, a female sex hormone.
+Genox contains the active ingredient tamoxifen, which works by blocking the actions of oestrogen.
+Oestrogen is a natural female sex hormone.
 The exact way in which Genox works against breast cancer cells is not exactly known, however it may be related to the way it blocks oestrogen in the body.

 Genox is not approved for use in children.